rat-h/PineTab2-X11-ScreenRotator/README.md

-# Simple Qt screen rotation manager
+# This is a fork of a [Simple Qt screen rotation manager](https://github.com/GuLinux/ScreenRotator) with modifications for PineTab2

-Reads from accelerometer sensors, and rotate display according to the readings.
+Reads data from accelerometer sensors and rotates the display accordingly.

-Works only in X11 for now.

-Similar to the current solution implemented in Gnome, but works on all other desktop environments as well (KDE, XFCE, etc).
+In *PineTab2* screen and touchscreen normal position is portrait,  while for touchpad it is landscape.
+So whatever sensor reads, the screen and touchpad are always in different directions.

+I modified the code so that the screen, touchscreen, and touchpad work properly.

+Code improvement and testing are needed.

 ## Compilation requirements